NaelHub/To-Do-List/readme.md

 Functionality

-Add tasks
+-Add tasks
-Delete tasks
+-Delete tasks
-Edit tasks that have been added
+-Edit tasks that have been added